cityofaustin/Residential-Permitting/_content/residential-toolkit/can-i-get-a-permit.md

 title: Can I get a permit?
 seo_title: Can I get a permit?
 seo_description: >-
-  Certain property specifics can prevent you from getting a new permit in Austin, Texas.
+  A few things can prevent you from getting a new permit in Austin, Texas.
 Make sure you can get a permit before starting the permitting process.
 in_resources_menu: false
 in_toolkit_menu: true
 menu_sort_order: 1